 Villa Bernasconi, Cernobbio

-The third place on the podium goes to Villa Bernasconi.
+The third place on the podium of top villas to visit in Lake Como goes to Villa Bernasconi.
 I know this is perhaps the less talked about among the beautiful villas of Lake Como, but trust me, the story of Mr. Bernasconi is so fascinating.

 Villa Bernasconi was built at the beginning of the 20th century for Davide Bernasconi, a pioneer in the development of the textile industry in Cernobbio.
 His company, Tessiture Seriche Bernasconi, became an entrepreneurial success of large proportions (it produced up to 18 thousand meters of fabric daily, exported all over the globe!) and greatly contributed to the town’s social and economic growth.
 Particularly attentive to the well-being of his workers, Mr. Bernasconi created dormitories and apartments for them and even opened a kindergarten, which continues to bear his name.